Spain Cycling Tour Feb 25-March 4 OR March 4 – 11, 2023

 How do you manage groups to cater for a wide variation in rider experience and riding speed?

 We have found success releasing slower rides first and faster riders last, so we can all converge at the same place and time for lunch.
-We give everyone both an electronic download of the day's route as well as a paper copy to help with wayfinding.
-Jeff/Alex ride their bike with the slower group, and the SAG wagon leaves with the faster group, so a person knowledgeable with the route is in both groups.
+We give everyone both an electronic download of the day's route.
+Our experience shows that navigating with your phone is highly recommended.
 A key ‘success factor’ enabling this to happen is that we need all riders in the group to take an efficient approach to all of our rest breaks, meal/café stops and col-summit regroupings.
 Your ‘job’ during a break period (as well as relaxing, eating, drinking, taking photos, etc.) is to make sure you are properly prepared to move on when we ask you to.

 How do you handle food/nutrition on the trip?

 Every athlete has their own beliefs, education, and perspectives on nutrition while riding.
 Regardless of which type of diet you adhere to, you will have a need for a lot of calories on our rides, and we do our best to make sure you get enough to be successful.
-Linda will create a rich menu to fuel our riders both in the morning before they leave at and the end of the day when they return.
-Lunch is purchased at a street side café during each day's rides.
-Our SAG wagon will be full of snack food and cold water for mid ride fueling.
+Linda and her assistant create a rich menu to fuel our riders both in the morning before they leave at and the end of the day when they return.
+Lunch is purchased at a street side cafe during each day's rides.
+We have a variety of snacks in the village for mid ride fueling.
 All of rides are sponsored by Powerbar, and we have a full line of their nutrition products that are included with this trip.

 Jeff is an omnivore and Alex is a vegetarian, so you can ask either of us for additional perspectives.